bandprotocol/bandchain-docs-archived/docs/joining-networks/joining-testnet.md

 <!-- Introduction TBD -->

-**This guide includes full instructions for joining the testnet either as an archive/full node or a pruned node.**
+This guide includes full instructions for joining the testnet either as an archive/full node or a pruned node.{synopsis}

 ## Overview